Your social work CPD

 Source: Social Work England

 At Sanctuary, we’re here to help our social work community work effectively.
 Therefore, we’ve listed a few tips below which may help you to make your CPD a priority in 2020.
+We have also shared CPD tips from likeminded practitioners.

 Break your CPD down into different areas